-2. Arrange to deliver DHCP traffic to the Sun Ray server.
+2. Arrange to Deliver DHCP Traffic to the Sun Ray Server.

 Because the Sun Ray server does not have its own direct connection to this subnet, the administrator must configure a DHCP Relay Agent to deliver the subnet's DHCP traffic to the Sun Ray server.
-The most likely location for such a Relay Agent would be on a router in this subnet, in this case the router named r22-59 in FIGURE 8-2.
-For a brief introduction to this topic refer to "DHCP Relay Agent" on page 110.
+The most likely location for such a Relay Agent would be on a router in this subnet, in this case the router named r22-59 in FIGURE 7-2.
+For a brief introduction to this topic refer to DHCP Relay Agent.